livegnik/2way-poc-design/00-scope/02-non-goals-and-out-of-scope.md

 ## 1. Purpose and scope

-This document defines what the 2WAY system explicitly does not attempt to provide, guarantee, or solve.
-Its purpose is to establish hard boundaries around responsibility, trust, functionality, and assumptions, in order to prevent scope creep, incorrect threat assumptions, and invalid architectural dependencies.

-This document is normative.
-Any behavior, property, or guarantee not explicitly included in the system design or explicitly excluded here must be assumed to be unsupported.

-## 2. Non-goals

-### 2.1 Global identity verification

-The system does not attempt to prove real-world identity, legal identity, or uniqueness of human actors.

-- There is no notion of government identity, biometric identity, or external KYC.
-- There is no global registry of identities.
-- There is no guarantee that one human corresponds to one identity.

-Identity in 2WAY is cryptographic and structural only, as defined elsewhere.

-### 2.2 Global Sybil prevention

-The system does not attempt to eliminate Sybil identities at the protocol level.

-- There is no proof-of-work, proof-of-stake, or proof-of-personhood.
-- There is no global reputation score.
-- There is no network-wide trust anchor.

-Sybil resistance is achieved only through graph structure, local trust decisions, and app-defined rules.
-No stronger guarantee is claimed.

-### 2.3 Consensus or global agreement

-The system does not provide global consensus.

-- There is no single canonical global state.
-- There is no total ordering of operations across all nodes.
-- There is no guarantee that all nodes converge to identical graphs.

-Each node is authoritative over its own graph and enforces its own validation rules.

-### 2.4 High availability guarantees

-The system does not guarantee uptime, latency bounds, or availability.

-- Nodes may be offline indefinitely.
-- Sync is opportunistic and peer-dependent.
-- Message delivery is best-effort within allowed domains.

-Availability is a property of deployment, not of the protocol.

-### 2.5 Real-time guarantees

-The system does not guarantee real-time delivery or ordering.

-- There are no deadlines, timeouts, or real-time constraints.
-- Ordering guarantees apply only where explicitly defined, such as global_seq within a node.
-- Wall-clock time is not a trust input.

-### 2.6 Economic or incentive mechanisms

-The system does not define economic incentives.

-- There are no tokens, fees, rewards, or penalties.
-- There is no built-in marketplace or pricing mechanism.
-- There is no economic deterrent to misuse.

-Any economic layer must be implemented entirely at the app level.

-### 2.7 Content moderation or policy enforcement

-The system does not enforce global content policies.

-- There is no censorship logic.
-- There is no moderation authority.
-- There is no definition of acceptable content.

-Moderation, filtering, and policy enforcement are app responsibilities.

-### 2.8 User experience guarantees

-The system does not guarantee usability, discoverability, or safety for end users.

-- There are no UX constraints at the protocol level.
-- There is no protection against social engineering.
-- There is no prevention of user error.

-Frontend behavior is explicitly out of scope.

-## 3. Out-of-scope behaviors

-### 3.1 Implicit trust

-The system forbids implicit trust.

-- No operation is trusted based on network origin.
-- No operation is trusted based on connection state.
-- No operation is trusted based on historical behavior alone.

-Any component relying on implicit trust violates the design.

-### 3.2 Silent failure handling

-The system forbids silent acceptance of invalid input.

-- Invalid envelopes must be rejected.
-- Unauthorized operations must not be applied partially.
-- Malformed data must not be coerced into valid state.

-Failure must be explicit at the validation boundary.

-### 3.3 Automatic conflict resolution across nodes

-The system forbids automatic global conflict resolution.

-- Conflicts are resolved locally or at the app level.
-- There is no forced merge strategy.
-- There is no authoritative peer.

-### 3.4 Cross-app interpretation

-The system forbids cross-app semantic interpretation.

-- Objects from one app must not be reinterpreted by another app.
-- Ratings, trust edges, and schemas are app-scoped.
-- System services do not reinterpret app-defined meaning.

-### 3.5 Backend extensibility without constraint

-The system forbids unrestricted backend modification.

-- Apps must not bypass managers.
-- Apps must not perform raw storage writes.
-- Apps must not override validation, ACLs, or sync rules.

-Backend isolation is mandatory.

-## 4. Explicit exclusions

-The following are explicitly excluded from the design and must not be assumed:

-- Distributed consensus algorithms.
-- Byzantine fault tolerance.
-- Global clocks or time synchronization.
-- Centralized identity providers.
-- Automatic data recovery without trusted history.
-- Guaranteed message delivery.
-- Global search or indexing.
-- Data mining or analytics across nodes.
-- Network anonymity guarantees beyond transport properties.

-## 5. Interactions with other components

-This document has no direct inputs or outputs.

-It defines constraints that apply to all components equally.

-Other components must not assume behaviors or guarantees excluded here.
-Any such assumption constitutes a design error.

-## 6. Behavior on violation

-If an implementation introduces behavior that contradicts this document:

-- The behavior is non-compliant.
-- Security assumptions elsewhere become invalid.
-- The implementation must be considered unsafe until corrected.

-There is no graceful degradation for violations of scope boundaries.
+This document defines what 2WAY explicitly does not specify, implement, or guarantee.
+It constrains the PoC design to prevent implicit dependencies on absent features, and to bound security and correctness assumptions.

+This document is normative for the repository.
+Implementations and reviews must treat excluded items as unsupported, even if they appear feasible.

+## 2. Responsibilities, invariants, and guarantees

+### 2.1 Responsibilities

+- Define excluded behaviors and guarantees at the system and protocol boundary.
+- Define forbidden interactions that violate the manager, service, and app separation.
+- Define rejection expectations when excluded assumptions are relied upon.

+### 2.2 Invariants

+- Any behavior not specified in the design documents must be treated as unsupported.
+- No component may assume properties that are excluded by this document.
+- Apps and app extension services must not change, bypass, or redefine backend invariants.

+### 2.3 Guarantees

+- The system provides no hidden functionality beyond what is specified in the PoC build guide and referenced design files.
+- Excluded behaviors are not relied upon by any manager or service.
+- Violations of exclusions are treated as non-compliance, not as optional extensions.

+## 3. Non-goals

+### 3.1 Centralized trust anchors and external identity binding

+The protocol does not define or require any centralized authority for identity verification.

+- There is no requirement for KYC, biometric verification, or government identity binding.
+- There is no global identity registry.
+- Cryptographic identity is defined by keys represented in the graph, not by external attestations.

+### 3.2 Protocol-level Sybil prevention

+The protocol does not provide global Sybil prevention mechanisms.

+- There is no proof-of-work, proof-of-stake, or proof-of-personhood mechanism in the protocol.
+- Sybil resistance is structural and local, based on graph relationships and app-defined rules.
+- The protocol does not claim to prevent creation of many identities by one actor.

+### 3.3 Global consensus and a single canonical state

+The protocol does not define global consensus.

+- There is no global total order across all nodes.
+- There is no requirement that all nodes converge to identical state.
+- Correctness is enforced locally by each node according to validation and access control rules.

+### 3.4 Backend extensibility that modifies the kernel

+The backend does not support arbitrary extension of core behavior.

+- There is no concept of backend apps that can redefine core behavior.
+- There is no arbitrary module execution model in the backend.
+- App extension services do not define the protocol, do not modify core services, and do not alter backend invariants.

+### 3.5 Unmediated access to persistence or key material

+The design does not permit direct access to persistent storage or private keys outside the defined manager interfaces.

+- Apps and app extension services must not write to storage except through Graph Manager mediated flows.
+- Apps and app extension services must never access raw database connections.
+- Apps and app extension services must never access private keys through any interface that bypasses the Key Manager and authorization checks.

+### 3.6 Transport-layer security as a dependency

+The protocol does not rely on transport security guarantees.

+- Confidentiality and integrity are defined at the protocol layer using signatures and encryption where required.
+- The protocol must remain valid on untrusted networks.
+- Use of Tor is a deployment choice for the PoC, not a protocol security dependency.

+## 4. Out-of-scope behaviors and interactions

+### 4.1 Allowed behaviors

+The following are explicitly allowed within the scope of the PoC design.

+- Apps define UI and workflows on the frontend, and use backend HTTP and WebSocket APIs.
+- Apps may ship backend extension services to perform limited backend tasks.
+- Backend extension services may read and write graph state only through manager interfaces, and must pass through schema validation and ACL enforcement.

+### 4.2 Forbidden behaviors

+The following are explicitly forbidden.

+- Any component bypassing Graph Manager for graph writes.
+- Any component bypassing ACL Manager for authorization decisions on reads or writes.
+- Any app or app extension service redefining schema semantics outside Schema Manager handling.
+- Any app or app extension service accessing raw database handles.
+- Any app or app extension service accessing or exporting private keys, or performing signing outside approved key usage paths.
+- Any implementation depending on implicit identity, implicit trust, or network-origin trust.

+## 5. Trust boundaries and dependencies

+- This document defines design-time boundaries only.
+- Inputs are repository design assumptions and constraints.
+- Outputs are review constraints that apply to all components.
+- Trust boundaries are enforced through the managers and their interfaces, and through the validation pipeline described elsewhere.
+- This document does not define protocol formats or manager interfaces, and must not be used as a substitute for those specifications.

+## 6. Failure, rejection, and invalid assumptions

+### 6.1 Design-time failure

+If a design, component, or review depends on an excluded feature or guarantee, the result is non-compliance with the repository design.

+- The dependency must be removed.
+- The component must be redesigned to use only specified interfaces and guarantees.
+- The review must treat the dependency as a correctness and security defect.

+### 6.2 Runtime rejection expectation

+Where an excluded assumption manifests as a runtime attempt, the system must reject the action at the appropriate validation boundary.

+- Unauthorized operations are denied by ACL evaluation.
+- Invalid structure and invariant violations are rejected by Graph and Schema validation.
+- Attempts to bypass managers are not permitted by design, and must not exist in compliant implementations.

+## 7. References

+This document constrains, but does not restate, the following topics which are specified elsewhere.

+- Manager, service, and app separation.
+- Graph write pipeline and validation ordering.
+- Key management, signing, and encryption requirements.
+- Sync integrity, sequencing, and domain scoping rules.
+- Security model and threat assumptions.